Tobacco Cessation Services Provided by Worksites

 - Union Pacific Railroad (UPRR) has offered tobacco cessation benefits to its employees, many of whom live in rural areas, since 1990.
 UPRR has provided a range of educational services that include information about smoking behavior such as Know Your Health Numbers trainings and peer support programs.
 In addition, the company offers cessation services that include access to telephone, in-person, and internet counseling, as well as coverage for tobacco cessation medication.

 - In 2005, three businesses in rural Wisconsin implemented a worksite wellness initiative called the proACTIVE Wellness Initiative.
 At one worksite, six of 53 participating employees quit smoking during the nine week program.
-The program's creator, Black River Memorial Hospital, now offers a menu of occupational health and wellbeing services that local business can use to build their own tailored worksite wellness program.
-These services include tobacco education and cessation.

 Considerations for Implementation